WHUzhusihan96/myTransferlearning/README.md

 [2019.5.5]---I upload the algorithm TJM

-[2019.5.7]---I upload some papers in 'other traditional TL algorithms'
+[2019.5.7]---I upload some papers in `other traditional TL algorithms`

 **Except for algorithms mentioned above, others are not cleared up yet.**